conedevelopment/cone-site/src/index.md

 cta:
     title: "Get to Know Us"
     classes: "cta--border-block:end"
-    description: "We are passionate developers who like to give their best, develop, and learn."
+    description: "We are passionate developers who like their work and always try to give their best on the long run."
     btn:
         url: "/about/"
         caption: "About Us"